Nothing, Forever

 Nothing, Forever is an American interactive procedurally generated animated sitcom broadcast as a livestream.
 It was created by American digital art collective Mismatch Media, led by developers Skyler Hartle and Brian Habersberger.
-Originally started as a direct parody of the American sitcom Seinfeld, the livestream broadcasts permutations of 3D computer-animated sequences in a kitschy retro low-resolution style, where characters perform AI-generated scripts using voices generated through speech synthesis.
+Originally started as a direct parody of the American sitcom Seinfeld, the livestream broadcasts permutations of 3D computer-animated sequences in a kitschy retro low-resolution style, where characters perform AI-generated scripts using voices produced through speech synthesis.
 The first season continuously ran on Twitch from December 14, 2022, until the channel's temporary suspension on February 6, 2023.
 After the suspension was lifted, the show went on a brief hiatus until the second season debuted on March 8, with a new cast of characters and an original format different from that of Seinfeld.

-Nothing, Forever experienced a surge in popularity in February 2023 following media coverage of the show.
-The show's nonsensical humor, nondescript style, and enthusiastic audience activity has received praise.
+Nothing, Forever experienced a surge in popularity in February 2023 after media coverage of the show.
+The nonsensical humor, undistinguished style, and enthusiastic audience activity has received praise.

 Conception and format

 The concept of Nothing, Forever was envisioned by Skyler Hartle, a product manager at Microsoft Azure, and Brian Habersberger, a polymer physicist, in 2019.
-The two met over the video game Team Fortress 2.
-The show takes inspiration from Rabbits, a series of web films created by American filmmaker David Lynch, and the show's original premise was an homage to the American sitcom Seinfeld.
-Hartle said that the work "originally started its life as this weird, very, off-center kind of nonsensical, surreal art project.
+The two met over the game Team Fortress 2.
+The show takes inspiration from Rabbits, a series of web films made by American filmmaker David Lynch, and the show's original premise was a homage to the American sitcom Seinfeld.
+Hartle said the work "originally started its life as this weird, very, off-center kind of nonsensical, surreal art project.
 But then we kind of worked over the years to bring it to this new place.
 And then, of course, generative media [...] just kind of took off in a crazy way over the past couple of years".
-Hartle and Habersberger formed Mismatch Media in 2022, in collaboration with Jakob Broaddus, Zale Bush, Nic Freeman, Edward Garmon, and Stanley Janoski.
+Hartle and Habersberger formed Mismatch Media in 2022, in collaboration with Jakob Broaddus, Zale Bush, Nic Freeman, Edward Garmon, Xander Reade and Stanley Janoski.